petecheslock/llm-d-meeting-organizer/CALENDAR_MEETING_NOTIFIER.md

    - Ensure the calendar is shared with your Google account
    - Check that the calendar ID includes the full domain (e.g., `@group.calendar.google.com`)

-3. **"No events found"**
+3. **"No meetings starting now"**
    - Run `debugListUpcomingEvents()` to see what events exist
    - Verify events have titles that match your configured prefixes
-   - Check that events are within the next 30 minutes
+   - Check that events are starting within ±90 seconds of current time
+   - Use `testTimingWindow()` to understand the detection window

 4. **"Slack notifications not sent"**
    - Verify webhook URLs are correct in your config.js